truenas/documentation/content/CORE/CORETutorials/Tasks/RunningSMARTTests.md

 ![StorageDisksManualTest Options](/images/CORE/12.0/StorageDisksManualTestOptions.png "Manual Test Options")

 Next, select the test **Type**.
-Each test type can be slightly different based on the drive connection, ATA or SCSI:
+Each test type can differ based on the drive connection, ATA or SCSI:

 ### ATA Connection

-* **Long** - runs SMART Extended Self-Test.
+* **Long** - runs S.M.A.R.T.
+Extended Self-Test.
 This scans the entire disk surface and can take many hours on large-volume disks.
-* **Short** - runs SMART Short Self-Test (usually under ten minutes).
+* **Short** - runs S.M.A.R.T.
+Short Self-Test (usually under ten minutes).
 These are basic disk tests that vary by manufacturer.
-* **Conveyance** - runs a SMART Conveyance Self-Test.
+* **Conveyance** - runs S.M.A.R.T.
+Conveyance Self-Test.
-  This self-test routine is intended to identify damage incurred during transporting of the device.
+  This self-test routine identifies damage incurred during transporting of the device.
   This self-test routine requires only minutes to complete.
-* **Offline** - runs SMART Immediate Offline Test.
+* **Offline** - runs S.M.A.R.T.
+Immediate Offline Test.
-  The effects of this test are visible only in that it updates the SMART Attribute values, and if the test finds errors, they appear in the SMART error log.
+ Updates the S.M.A.R.T. attribute values.
+If the test finds errors, the errors only appear in the SMART error log.

 ### SCSI Connection
 * **Long** - runs the *Background long* self-test.